kadko/wosci/README.md

 =====
 When adding product some custom field required as follow

-Price  (Custom filed value is product price)
+Price  (Custom field value is product price)

 Currency  (Custom field value is Curreny of product , USD  for Dollar )